Andrewy-gh/fittrack/client/docs/migration-notes/plan-2.md

 2. **Immediate benefits** of type safety and consistent query/mutation patterns
 3. **Future flexibility** to leverage advanced features like tags-based cache invalidation
 4. **Centralized authentication** through client interceptors
+5. **Robust cache management** through generated query keys
-5. **Safe rollback** capability if needed
+6. **Safe rollback** capability if needed

-The wrapper function approach allows you to enjoy the benefits of Hey API's generated code while maintaining complete control over your authentication logic and cache invalidation strategies.
+The wrapper function approach allows you to enjoy the benefits of Hey API's generated code while maintaining the same API surface for your components.
 The client interceptor approach handles authentication automatically, making your code cleaner and more maintainable.
+See `src/lib/api/exercises.ts`, `src/lib/api/workouts-queries.ts`, and `src/lib/api/workouts-mutations.ts` for working implementations of this pattern that demonstrate proper usage of generated query keys and cache invalidation.